RagtimeRebel/racketeer/README.md

 Use this template repo to quickly provision a Racket development environment in GitHub Codespaces.

+> 1. Click "Use this template" [Green button]
+> 2. Click "Open in a codespace"

+Building this repo for the first time will take about 90 seconds, but reconnecting in the future is essentially instantaneous.

-Note: racket-langserver pretends to crash on startup, but Racket (.rkt) files still run properly.
-This is a known error, but all (5+) attempts to fix this error message have been unsuccessful (as can be seen by the commented-out lines in the .devcontainer directory), but please submit any and all recommendations!
+*Note: although 'racket-langserver' appears to crash on startup, Racket files still compile and run.
+This is a known error, but every attempt to fix this pesky message has been curiously unsuccessful (as can be seen by commented-out lines in the .devcontainer directory).
+Please feel free to submit any and all recommendations!*